pulsovi/obsidian_eml_reader/README.md

 You can improve the result with the plugin [Email Block](obsidian://show-plugin?id=email-block-plugin)

-The advantage is that the content of the email appears directly in your obsidian raw note and is therefore searchable in the global Obsidian search.
+The advantage is that the content of the email appears directly in your obsidian raw note and is therefore searchable in the global Obsidian search. the result is viewabl on mobile device.

 The downside is the same : _the content of the email appears directly in your note_.